frederikcallens/cloud-native-practical/lab-02-rest-api/README.md

 Other technical decisions that were taken during the design include:

 * Only JSON representation will be supported
-* Swagger will be provided alongside the API for contract documentation and interactive explorability
+* Swagger will be provided alongside the API for com.ezgroceries.shoppinglist.contract documentation and interactive explorability
 * UUIDs will be used to uniquely identify every resource

 **All of the following APIs need to be implemented using Spring REST Controllers, the first one contains an implementation example.**